YininGuo/ABAQUS-Subroutine-Irreversible-Degradation/README.md

-# Abaqus USDFLD – Tmax (irreversible) field for “no recovery” degradation
+# Abaqus USDFLD Tmax (irreversible) field for material degradation

 This repository provides an Abaqus/Standard `USDFLD` subroutine that tracks the **peak temperature** at each integration point: